Tracking & Recovering Your Weather Balloon Payload

 Using amateur radio (ham radio) signals to track your high altitude balloon flight is by far the best option and we strongly recommend utilizing this method.
 Not only is it the most reliable method, but it is also very rewarding to develop and/or configure a computer tracking system yourself!
 Using a radio tracking method will allow you to receive positioning reports throughout the entire flight in roughly one minute increments.
 This allows you to follow the entire flight all the way up to burst altitude and even predict the landing location in realtime while the weather balloon payload is still in the air!
 In the United States (and many other countries), you’ll need to obtain an amateur radio license first, which is not that hard to get.
 You’ll need to do some minimal studying and take an amateur radio test to obtain a license.
 Check out the ARRL’s guide to get started.
 The best tracking method to start with is using the Automatic Packet Reporting System (APRS) which only requires a Technician license in the US.
 This is the first stage of FCC licensing and the easiest to obtain.
 Once you’re licensed, you can either purchase a pre-built radio tracking system or build your own radio tracking system with a small computer like an Arduino or a Raspberry Pi.

-If you want to use one of our prototype tracking systems, feel free to contact us.
-Our prototype circuit boards can be purchased for $14.99 USD + shipping which includes the bare circuit board, a parts list and assembly instructions.
-You would need to purchase the components and complete the solder assembly separately.
+If you want to use one of our prototype tracking systems, you can purchase our bare circuit boards here.
+Our experimental prototype circuit boards include just the bare circuit board, a parts list and assembly instructions.
+You would need to purchase the electronic components and complete the solder assembly separately, but we’ll provide you a list of parts and where you can purchase them — mostly from Amazon.
 We don’t guarantee perfection, but these are the exact systems we use for our flights.
+We’ll have a full kit with all the parts included available for purchase soon!

 GPS Messaging Systems